-The Royal Commonwealth Society held its International Meeting for RCS Branches in October 2016 in London, the first after after five years.
-The next will be held on 15-17 October 2018 in London.
+The Royal Commonwealth Society held its International Meeting for RCS Branches and Associate Fellows in October 2018 in London.

 The 2018 International Meeting was preceded by a Youth Day, during which young branch members and RCS Associate Fellows were able to network and discuss Commonwealth issues which were important to them.
 Led by RCS Regional Youth Coordinators, topics of discussion included 'What does the Commonwealth mean to you?' and what the young attendees hoped to gain from their involvement with the work of the RCS.

 For the first day of the International Meeting we were kindly hosted by the South African High Commission in London.
 Delegates from over 35 RCS branches and networks were welcomed by speeches from the High Commissioner for South Africa Her Excellency Ms Nomatemba Olivia Tambo, our new Chief Executive Dr Greg Munro and the new Chair of our Board of Trustees Dr Linda Yueh.
 Mr Philip Parham CMG, UK Envoy to the Commonwealth, gave an address outlining the UK's priorities for its time as Commonwealth Chair-in-Office which began with the Commonwealth Heads of Government Meeting in April this year.
 Picking up on discussions from the previous day, afternoon sessions focused on youth engagement and participation in the work of the RCS.

 The annual High Commissioners' Banquet was held in London's Guildhall in the evening, hosted in partnership with the City of London Corporation.
 Guests at the Banquet were able to learn about our forest conservation project The Queen's Commonwealth Canopy (QCC), with a miniature forest outside the main entrance and placards highlighting individual QCC projects inside the hall where the drinks reception took place.